huggingface/transformers/CONTRIBUTING.md

     about it!
   * Is it something you worked on and think could benefit the community?
     Awesome!
 Tell us what problem it solved for you.
-2. Write a *full paragraph* describing the feature.
+2. Write a *full paragraph* describing the feature;
-3. Provide a **code snippet** that demonstrates its future use.
+3. Provide a **code snippet** that demonstrates its future use;
-4. In case this is related to a paper, please provide a link
+4. In case this is related to a paper, please attach a link;
 5. Attach any additional information (drawings, screenshots, etc.) you think may help.

-If your issue is well-written we're already 80% of the way there by the time you post it.
+If your issue is well written we're already 80% of the way there by the time you post it.

 ## Start contributing!
 (Pull Requests)

 Before writing code, we strongly advise you to search through the exising PRs or issues to make sure that nobody is already working on the same thing.
-It is always a good idea to open an issue to get some feedback.
+If you are unsure, it is always a good idea to open an issue to get some feedback.

 You will need basic `git` proficiency to be able to contribute to `transformers`. `git` is not the easiest tool to use but it has the greatest